Criztiandev/NODEJS-EXPRESS-TYPESCRIPT-BOILERPLATE/lack.md

 25. Im keeping the controller base template for the future reference

 25. protected rotue should be protected when extend to the controller

+26. in the service there is no getAllItems

+27. postman collection is created when generating the module